StephenThornquist/coherent-rs/README.md

 It's slightly frustrating that there's only one USB port on the Coherent lasers, because sometimes multiple systems interact with one laser.
 This crate also contains a tool for network communication with classes implementing the `Laser` trait.
+It relies on `serde` and `rmp-serde` to serialize laser commands.

 ```rust
 use coherent_rs::{Discovery, NetworkLaser, NetworkLaserInterface};